 background preloader

-A Tour through the Visualization Zoo
+A Tour through the Visualisation Zoo

-A Tour through the Visualization Zoo
+A Tour through the Visualisation Zoo

 Related Content Visualizing System Latency Heat maps are a unique and powerful way to visualize latency data.
 Explaining the results, however, is an ongoing challenge.
 Browse this Topic: Queue on Reddit Jeffrey Heer, Michael Bostock, and Vadim Ogievetsky, Stanford University Thanks to advances in sensing, networking, and data management, our society is producing digital information at an astonishing rate.
 The goal of visualization is to aid our understanding of data by leveraging the human visual system's highly tuned ability to see patterns, spot trends, and identify outliers.
 Creating a visualization requires a number of nuanced judgments.
 This article provides a brief tour through the "visualization zoo," showcasing techniques for visualizing and interacting with diverse data sets.
 Most of the visualizations shown here are accompanied by interactive examples.
 Time-Series Data Time-series data—sets of values changing over time—is one of the most common forms of recorded data.
 Index Charts